EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Consequences and decisions:*

+## System requirements
+Is this separate from functional and non functional requirements?
+Where to write SLAs of OPERA?

-## System requirements or Functional and non-functional requirements
+## Functional and non-functional requirements

 These are copied from E-SOH directly, no changes!